Window of the World

-I have encountered many times, about this kind of situation, in China because of communication barriers, it is very difficult.
+I have encountered many times, about this kind of situation in China because of communication barriers and it is very difficult.
 Especially when you are buying things and you need to haggle.
 Sometimes it is your lost because Chinese businessmen are pretty treacherous.
 No offense meant here because I know Chinese people are good at business.

 In addition, some Chinese have this habit also of spitting anywhere.
 When my husband told me about it before, when we're still living in the Philippines and he goes home during vacation only, I always laugh at his anecdotes.